deckhouse/modules-gitlab-ci/docs/CVE_Scan.gitlab-ci.md

 ```
 DD_URL - URL to defectDojo
 DD_TOKEN - token of defectDojo to upload reports
-DECKHOUSE_PROD_REGISTRY - must be deckhouse prod registry, used to get trivy databases
+TRIVY_REGISTRY - must be deckhouse prod registry, used to get trivy databases
-DECKHOUSE_PROD_REGISTRY_USER - username to log in to deckhouse prod registry
+TRIVY_REGISTRY_USER - username to log in to deckhouse prod registry
-DECKHOUSE_PROD_REGISTRY_PASSWORD - password to log in to deckhouse prod registry
+TRIVY_REGISTRY_PASSWORD - password to log in to deckhouse prod registry
 ```

 ## How to include